Aarushijain-06/AarushiJain/README.md

 <h1>About Me</h1>

 <p>
- I'm an undergraduate student in Electronics and Telecommunication Engineering interested in Web Development and competitive coding.
+ I'm an undergraduate student in Electronics and Telecommunication Engineering interested in Web Development and competitive programming.
 </p>